expressjs/expressjs.com/_posts/2025-11-26-security-releases.md

 {% include admonitions/warning.html
-content="We recommend upgrading to the latest version of body-parser immediately to secure your applications."
+content="We recommend upgrading to the latest version of body-parser to secure your applications."
 %}

 The following vulnerabilities have been addressed: